 A key output of the Independent Health and Aged Care Pricing Authority (IHACPA) is the collection, validation, analysis and reporting of the National Hospital Cost Data Collection (NHCDC).
-This process is performed in conjunction with states and territories and private hospitals, who submit cost data to the NHCDC on an annual basis, known as a round.
+This process is performed with the states and territories and private hospitals, who submit cost data to the NHCDC on an annual basis.

 How much does patient activity cost in Australia’s public hospitals?

-Source: NHCDC Round 24 public hospital cost information for the 2019–20 financial year.
+Source: NHCDC public hospital cost information for the 2020–21 financial year.
 Read the full report.